 4.4.
 Multi-Fuel Transitions through the Health, Environment, and Economic Lens

-Figure 4.9 Representing the three lenses of 'clean cooking' and the complexity of criteria when assessing the fuel mix.
+Figure 17 below represents the three lenses of 'clean cooking' and the complexity of criteria when assessing the fuel mix.

 Figure 17: The Fuel Mix - Health, Environment, Economy